OldUnreal/XOpenGLDrv/README.md

   does not support bindless textures, XOpenGL will automatically disable this option while the game/editor is running.

-* UseBindlessLightmaps [Default: True, Type: Boolean, Supported Games: Unreal 227, Unreal Tournament 469]: This setting determines whether lightmaps should be bound to texture units while rendering.
-Setting this option to false can increase rendering performance on older GPUs that only support a limited number of bindless textures.
-For any reasonably modern GPU, we recommend keeping this option enabled.
-This setting has no effect if UseBindlessTextures is set to false.

-* MaxBindlessTextures [Default: 0, Type: Integer, Supported Games: Unreal 227, Unreal Tournament 469]: Sets the maximum number of bindless textures XOpenGL is allowed to store in GPU memory at any given time.
-If set to 0, XOpenGL automatically determines how many bindless textures it can store on the GPU based on the GPU's capabilities (i.e., based on its support for SSBOs, int64 type support in GLSL, and the maximum uniform buffer size).

 * UseShaderDrawParameters [Default: True, Type: Boolean, Supported Games: Unreal 227, Unreal Tournament 469]: If set to true, XOpenGL will attempt to pass the parameters for every draw call in a shader storage buffer object (SSBO).
 This